What is coercive control?

 It’s so easy to think “that would never happen to me” or “it’s not that common”, but according to the Office for National Statistics, there were just under 25,000 offences of coercive control recorded by police in England & Wales from March 2019 to March 2020 alone.
 And this doesn’t count all the offences that we know go unreported, or offences in other parts of the UK.
 This just goes to show that actually, coercive control is common, it’s just not very well understood, especially by younger people, according to this article by the Belfast Telegraph.

-That’s why in August, our monthly #SpotlightOn campaign is focussing on coercive control, delving into what it actually means, who it affects and what the signs are.
+That’s why in August 2021, our monthly #SpotlightOn campaign focussed on coercive control, delving into what it actually means, who it affects and what the signs are.
 Read on to find out more…

 Signs of coercive control